 Dysfunction of the sebaceous glands

-There are many reasons why a cat's hair falls out.
-The owner needs to correctly identify when the loss of a coat is reversible, which can be corrected without medical treatment, and when it is a symptom of a serious illness that requires treatment by a specialist.
+There are many reasons why a cat loses hair.
+The owner needs to correctly identify when fur loss is reversible, which can be corrected without medication, and when it is a symptom of a serious illness that requires treatment from a specialist.

 Good nutrition plays an important role in maintaining the health of a cat's coat.
-The diet of the animal should contain not only protein, taurine, but also other useful substances: vitamins, minerals, omega-3 acids.
+The animal’s diet should contain not only protein, taurine, but also other useful substances: vitamins, minerals, omega-3 acids.

-If a cat eats natural food, how to feed a cat so that the hair does not climb in this case?
-The diet should be primarily varied, mono-diets lead to the fact that the pet does not receive the necessary vitamins and microelements that are part of wool.
+If the cat eats natural food, what should you feed the cat to prevent hair from coming out in this case?
+The diet should first of all be varied; mono-diets lead to the fact that the pet does not receive the necessary vitamins and microelements that make up wool.
 Veterinarians recommend the following:

-• The cat menu should contain lean meat.
+• The cat menu should include lean meat.
 Preference should be given to beef and chicken.
-The protein contained in the products is used by the body to build tissues, including the coat.
+The protein contained in foods is used by the body to build tissue, including fur.

 • The diet should include lean fish (cod, halibut, salmon).
 Fish products contain natural omega-3 fatty acids, which have antioxidant properties and are responsible for a thick coat.
 It is useful to give your cat seafood rich in zinc.

-• Raw and boiled vegetables (carrots, turnips, pumpkin, zucchini, cauliflower), greens are excellent sources of not only useful vitamins and minerals, but also substances that help normalize digestion.
+• Raw and boiled vegetables (carrots, turnips, pumpkin, zucchini, cauliflower), greens are excellent sources of not only beneficial vitamins and minerals, but also substances that help normalize digestion.

-• A positive effect on the condition of the coat has the introduction of fermented milk products into the diet - low-fat cottage cheese and kefir.
-These products prevent the development of dysbacteriosis and improve the absorption of vitamins.
+• The introduction of fermented milk products into the diet - low-fat cottage cheese and kefir - has a positive effect on the condition of the coat.
+These products prevent the development of dysbiosis and improve the absorption of vitamins.

-And for those who choose dry food, the question of how to feed the cat so that the hair does not climb is no less relevant.
-First of all, it is necessary to exclude mass-market food from the pet's diet.
-Cheap ready-made diets do not meet physiological needs, contain many preservatives, dyes and other undesirable components.
+And for those who choose dry food, the question of what to feed the cat to prevent hair from coming out is no less relevant.
+First of all, it is necessary to exclude mass-market food from your pet’s diet.
+Cheap ready-made diets do not meet physiological needs and contain many preservatives, dyes and other undesirable components.

-Preference should be given to high-quality industrial feeds from manufacturers producing premium and super-premium products.
-In the line of well-known companies, there are options designed specifically to maintain the health of the coat.
-As a rule, such foods contain omega-3 fatty acids, B vitamins, biotin and zinc.
+Preference should be given to high-quality industrial feed from manufacturers producing premium and super-premium products.
+The line of well-known companies includes options designed specifically to maintain the health of the coat.
+Typically, such foods contain omega-3 fatty acids, B vitamins, biotin and zinc.
 These substances provide not only a healthy shine, but also prevent hair loss.

-For information on what and how to properly feed a pet in order to avoid various diseases, see this video:
+To learn what and how to feed your pet correctly to avoid various diseases, watch this video:

 General rules for avoiding problems

-• Regular hair brushing.
+• Regular brushing of fur.
 For this procedure, it is best to use a special comb -.
-Combing wool not only allows you to remove tangles, stray hair, but also significantly reduce shedding.
-The use of a special comb massages the pet's skin, improves blood circulation and thereby reduces hair loss.
+Combing wool not only allows you to remove tangles and stray hair, but also significantly reduces shedding.
+The use of a special comb massages the pet’s skin, improves blood circulation and thereby reduces hair loss.

-• Bathing a cat with medicated shampoos and special conditioners allows you to eliminate the consequence of excessive hair loss.
-Caring shampoos normalize the acid-base balance of the skin, improve the condition of the coat and promote the growth of a new healthy coat.
+• Bathing a cat using medicated shampoos and special conditioners allows you to eliminate the consequences of excessive hair loss.
+Caring shampoos normalize the acid-base balance of the skin, improve the condition of the coat and promote the growth of new healthy hair.

-• Regular outdoor walks will help not only strengthen the immune system, but also significantly reduce the periods of off-season molting.
+• Regular walks in the fresh air will help not only strengthen the immune system, but also significantly reduce the periods of off-season molting.

-• Avoidance of stressful situations.
-When moving, changing homes, having a new pet or family member, to prevent hair loss from stress, the animal should be given sedatives after prior consultation with a veterinarian.
+• Avoiding stressful situations.
+When moving, changing home, or getting a new pet or family member, to prevent hair loss from stress, the animal should be given sedatives after prior consultation with a veterinarian.

-• Help some to decide what to do if the cat has help decrease in temperature in the room where the cat lives, as well as preventing him from staying near radiators.
+• It will help some to solve the question of what to do if the cat has reducing the temperature in the room where the cat lives, as well as preventing him from staying near radiators.

 • Vaccinate the animal from bacterial and viral diseases, including ringworm.

-• R regular preventive examination in a veterinary clinic.
-A biochemical analysis of blood, urine will show the state of health of the pet, help to identify a disease or lack of vitamins in the early stages of development and adjust the diet.
+• R regular preventive examination at the veterinary clinic.
+A biochemical test of blood and urine will show the pet’s health status, help identify a disease or vitamin deficiency in the early stages of development and adjust the diet.

 • Use of vitamin and mineral supplements to improve the condition of the coat and reduce its loss.
-A veterinarian should recommend this or that complex, taking into account the health status of the pet, the characteristics of the diet and lifestyle.
-As a rule, such additives should be used if the animal is fed a natural diet.
-When feeding a cat with high-quality industrial feeds, as a rule, it does not need additional vitamins and minerals.
+A veterinarian should recommend one or another complex, taking into account the pet’s health status, diet and lifestyle.
+As a rule, such additives should be used if the animal eats natural food.
+When feeding a cat with high-quality industrial food, it usually does not need additional vitamins and minerals.

-Hair loss in a pet has many diverse causes, some of which the owner can handle on their own.
-Rational feeding, the introduction of vitamin and mineral supplements into the diet, and hygiene procedures will help maintain and maintain the health of the pet's coat.
-It should be remembered that the beauty of a cat's coat is not only an aesthetic pleasure, but also an indicator of the pet's health.
+Hair loss in a pet has many different causes, some of which the owner can cope with on his own.
+Rational feeding, introducing vitamin and mineral supplements into the diet, and carrying out hygiene procedures will help preserve and maintain the health of your pet’s coat.
+It should be remembered that the beauty of a cat’s coat is not only an aesthetic pleasure, but also an indicator of the pet’s health.

-All domestic cats shed some hair every day - this is a natural process.
-But if the cat's hair climbs in tufts, the owner begins to worry.
-Why is this happening and how to help a furry pet?
+All domestic cats lose a little hair every day - this is a natural process.
+But if the cat's fur comes out in clumps, the owner begins to worry.
+Why does this happen and how to help your furry pet?
 Veterinarians name quite a few reasons for excessive shedding.
-Fortunately, most of these factors can be prevented.
+Fortunately, most of these factors are preventable.

 Long-haired cat breeds shed all year round.
-Intensive molting of shorthairs occurs in spring and autumn.
+Intensive shedding of shorthairs occurs in spring and autumn.
 This is a physiological phenomenon - new hairs grow, and old ones fall out.
-Cats swallow some of the wool while they lick themselves.
-The rest is scattered around the apartment.
-But if the hair falls out in clumps, and bald spots form on the skin of the animal, this may be a sign of a disease.
+Cats swallow some of the fur while licking themselves.
+The rest scatters around the apartment.
+But if the fur falls out in clumps and bald spots form on the animal’s skin, this may be a sign of a disease.

 • Dermatitis.
 Dry skin, sores, itching and hair loss can be caused by fleas, ticks, and worms.